The Crystal Cube

-The Crystal Cube was a mockumentary television pilot written by and starring Stephen Fry and Hugh Laurie, broadcast on 7 July 1983 on BBC2 at 22:10.
+The Crystal Cube is a mockumentary television pilot written by and starring Stephen Fry and Hugh Laurie, broadcast on 7 July 1983 on BBC2 at 22:10.
 The pilot was one of Fry and Laurie's first television appearances and the first show they had written themselves.
 However, the BBC chose not to take it to a full series, and Fry and Laurie did not get a chance to make their own programme for the BBC until 1989, when they produced their first full series of the more conventional sketch show A Bit of Fry and Laurie, after a pilot in 1987.

 Plot

 The Crystal Cube was a spoof science programme, based on shows such as Tomorrow's World.
 The show was hosted by Jackie Meld (Emma Thompson).
 In each episode, a different topic of science was to be discussed.
 In the pilot, it was genetics.
 Two guest scientists discussed the issue of genetics to a live studio audience and viewers at home.
 The scientists were Dr. Adrian Cowlacey (Fry), a practicing clinician at St. Thomas' Hospital, London, and Max Belhaven (Laurie) of the Bastard Institute in California.
 Cowlacey and Belhaven commented positively on the prospects that in the future, society would be divided into a genetic caste system with people divided into "Alphas", "Betas" and "Gammas" based on their genetic background (terminology used in Huxley's Brave New World).
 They also showed an example of a genetically engineered human, Gareth Gamma 0001 (Arthur Bostrom), who was designed to carry out menial tasks without complaint.
 The show later went into a debate between a member of clergy, The Bishop of Horley, The Very Reverend Previous Lockhort (John Savident) and Martin Bealey (Robbie Coltrane), an anti-communist journalist who claimed the Soviets were using genetics to invade Britain.
 However, Gareth interrupted the conversations and caused a riot.
 Cowlacey therefore was forced to end the show.